IainMcilveen/termtris/README.md

 - Add a game over screen of some kind
 - Add second control scheme which uses the arrow keys
 - Add delayed auto shift on the side to side movement
-- Add ability to push down to increase drop speed
 - Add scores and levels with drop speed increases